Nowadays, as the technique of cryogenic valves

 In the low-temperature test, the cryogenic valve

 DN250, whose media are liquid nitrogen (-196℃) and disc material is 1Cr18Ni9Ti (without low-temperature treatment), is found that the warping deformation of the valve's sealing surface can reach about 0.12mm.
-The deformation is defined as the main reason of the internal leakage.
+The deformation is defined as the main reason for the internal leakage.

 External leakage of the cryogenic valve